 Removing lead from America’s drinking water is gathering political support.
-The recently passed bipartisan infrastructure bill includes $15 billion over five years to replace lead pipes and service lines across the United States.
+The 2021 bipartisan infrastructure bill included $15 billion over five years to replace lead pipes and service lines across the United States.
 Although this figure was whittled down from President Biden’s original proposal of $45 billion, the effort is the federal government’s most ambitious on this front to date—and research suggests that the public health and economic benefits of doing so are extensive.
 In November 2023, the Environmental Protection Agency proposed regulatory changes aimed at removing all lead water pipes within 10 years.

 What harm does lead do?